luapower/website/www/md/get-involved.md

 Of course, few modules (in any language) qualify on all fronts, so luapower.com is necessarily an eclectic mix.
-In any case, if your module collection is too specialized to be added to luapower.com or you simply don't want to mix it in with the others, then keep reading...
+In any case, if your module collection is too specialized to be added to luapower.com or you simply don't want to mix it in with the others, remember that you can always fork [luapower-git] and make your own module collections.
+And ultimately, you can fork the website too.

 ## Forking luapower.com